pollfish/docs/terms/publisher.md

 The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period

-Storage limits: no less than 3years and/or as necessary for the performance of the contractual obligations of the parties, the protection of Data Importer’s legitimate interests and the full enjoyment by Data Importer of the rights afforded to Data Importer under the contract between Data Importer and Data Exporter, compliance with legal obligations, tax record keeping and further business record keeping and business management.
+Storage limits: no less than 3years and/or as necessary for the performance of the contractual obligations of the parties, the protection of Data Importer&#39;s legitimate interests and the full enjoyment by Data Importer of the rights afforded to Data Importer under the contract between Data Importer and Data Exporter, compliance with legal obligations, tax record keeping and further business record keeping and business management.

 C. COMPETENT SUPERVISORY AUTHORITY